robertZaufall/mindmanager_ai/readme.md

 ```
 cd windows
 ```
-Run `install.bat` or  the following commands (azure.identity only for Azure EntryID authentication):
+Run `install.bat` or  the following commands (azure.identity only for Azure EntryID authentication, google-auth only for GCP authentication):
 ```
 choco install python3
 pip install --upgrade requests